mandar196/mandar196/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working as Resilience Partner Support Analyst in Barclays.
-- 💼 I have also worked as AI/ML Intern at Tata Motors.
+- 👨🏽‍💻 I have worked as AI/ML Intern at Tata Motors
-- 🖋️ I'm actively participating in Data science competitions on kaggle,Analytics Vidhya.
+- 🖋️ I'm actively participating in Data science competitions on kaggle,Analytics Vidhya
-- 📌 Scroll down to see my Pinned Repositories.
+- 📌 Scroll down to see my Pinned Repositories
 - 📫 Please email via kulkarnimandar96@gmail.com to reach me;
 <br/>
 </em>